POINT OF VIEW

 - 10% hiring new talent

-Because 74% of companies interviewed in a Gartner report are planning to make remote working permanent, changes must be sustainable.
+Because 74% of companies interviewed in a Gartner report are planning to make remote working permanent, changes must be sustainable and tackle these new workplace risks.
 When looking at some of the common challenges faced by employers regarding remote work, trends start to appear.
 Some of the main issues include managing drops in productivity, teamwork and collaboration, software access, and security.

 In terms of solving these issues, each company may have different approaches.